Like many scientists and professionals, farmers can often speak in a way that is incomprehensible to the general public.

 Science: the problem and the answer

 As a very science based profession agriculture’s scientific concepts can be difficult to understand without technical training.
-In order for people to feel empowered enough to make decisions about agriculture’s importance and the policies that affect the industry and its (our) future, without first understanding the basics.
+It’s hard for people to feel empowered enough to make decisions about agriculture’s importance and the policies that affect the industry and its (our) future, without first understanding the basics.
 For better comprehension, we need to meet them where they’re at on the learning curve and provide them with the right information, in the right way, at the right time.

 For our industry’s benefit, we have a duty to act as translators from one culture (farmers) to another (consumers).
 It’s crucial to speak the same language if we want to encourage public engagement.
 We need to learn how to cross-culturally share our messages, use language our audiences understand, and place an emphasis on two-way communication that favours mutual learning by all stakeholders in our amazing food system.

 We also need to become better storytellers.
 We need to take a lesson from the teacher’s handbook and build ‘conceptual bridges’ (analogies) to help people more easily understand and visualize concepts.
 We need to deliberately choose words that resonate with a particular audience, and we need to illustrate our challenges by telling stories about real people.

 We need to assume that our listeners and readers are just as curious and concerned as we are, but we must understand that they can’t know what they don’t know.
 Most people aren’t deliberately ignorant about farming; they just haven’t had an opportunity to get the right information from the right sources in a world where anyone can publish whatever they want online.

 Alternatively, we need to recognize that the Curse of Knowledge affects how we as farmers are interacting with non-farmers.

 We need to find common ground.

 We need to uncover and nurture shared realities.